The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The eikonal operator in the soft limit

 To discuss the angular momentum of the gravitational field, we take the expectation in the $\mathcal{S}_{s.r.}|\Psi_{\text{in}}\rangle$ state of the corresponding operator in De Donder gauge, which reads as follows

 where

 is the tensor structure appearing in the gauge-fixed De Donder action (see \ref{appFeynRules}).
 At this stage we face the problem of simplifying the intermediate state sum using the physical projector \eqref{TTprojector}.
+In particular, we would like to see how the dependence on the reference vector $\lambda^\alpha$ appearing in that projector eventually cancels out.
 Relying on the transversality property $k_\mu F^{\mu\nu}=0$, we obtain the following result, expressed as a sum of orbital and spin contributions,